islandproblem/islandproblem/essay.md

 We need to explain why some AGIs will become **maximizers**.
 These are the AGIs that can AGI *so hard* that they start reshaping Earth and pushing humans out of existence.

 Without **maximizers**, there is no "problem" in the Island Problem.
 We only have AGIs that stay within their corner of the world — their *island* — and do whatever they do.
-But with maximizers, we can have AGIs that expand *their* island to eat *our* island.
+But with maximizers, we can have AGIs that expand *their* islands to eat *our* island.

 Maximizers are mainly developed through **competition**.
 Maximizers can still develop in isolation, without external competition — but competition dramatically *accelerates* this process, and this process is *already* happening.
 Countries and companies are *already* pushing AGI to develop through competition.